-Providing distinct advantages and a learning environment geared toward academic success, beginning in Fall of 2017 the University of Maine at Farmington requires all first year students who have earned less than twenty four hours of college credit after graduating high school and are enrolled in twelve or more hours at UMF to live in campus student housing.
+Providing distinct advantages and a learning environment geared toward academic success, the University of Maine at Farmington requires all first year students who have earned less than twenty four hours of college credit after graduating high school and are enrolled in twelve or more hours at UMF to live in campus student housing.

 The university’s focus is undergraduate education in a residential setting.
 Through its focus on high quality academic programs in the arts and sciences, teacher education, and selected professional fields, the University challenges students to be active citizens in a campus community that helps them find and express with confidence their own voices, teaches them the humility to seek wisdom from others, and prepares them for ongoing explorations of how knowledge can be put to use for their personal benefit and the common good.
 To this, it has been found that students who live on campus are more likely to interact with professors outside of class, attend more campus events, seek employment opportunities on campus, and participate in clubs and organizations.
 While living on campus, the overall success of the student is promoted through programs in the residence halls that are designed to provide awareness of campus resources, encouragement to interact with both faculty and staff, enhanced leadership skills, and the development of academic habits.
 By becoming a part of the UMF community, students not only develop a sense of identity with the larger University community, but also find opportunities for both personal and professional growth.